mrempel/geohexviz/README.rst

 Contributing
 ############

 For major changes, please open an issue first to discuss what you would like to change.
-For more details please see `this page <https://github.com/mrempel/geohexviz/blob/master/CONTRIBUTING.md>`_.
+For more details, `click here <https://github.com/mrempel/geohexviz/blob/master/CONTRIBUTING.md>`_.

 Citing
 ######